jemin777/ojava7.0/README.md

 belong to antichrist technology. but python author focused  on AI field.

-v) OakJava7 module Oakjava8 is  best  in Mobile computing. so by this  5 and hidden more disadvantages we  can  say  python is not a  best and Top programming Language.
+v) OakJava7 module Oakjava8 is  best  in Mobile computing. so by this  5 and hidden more disadvantages of python we  can  say  python is not a  best and Top programming Language.

 Note: oakjava7 has more advantages than python p.l which are hidden